gabormihucz/minicooper/README.md

 ### On Windows

+Firstly, you will need to install poppler.
+[Download poppler by clicking here.](http://blog.alivate.com.au/wp-content/uploads/2018/10/poppler-0.68.0_x86.7z)
+Extract the contents of the poppler directory in the archive you just downloaded under `C:\Program Files\Poppler`.

 Double-click on `windows_install.bat`.
 If you get any error regarding "python3", just ignore it.
 Install Tesseract and Windows Server by following the pop-up setup wizards with default settings.